tundish/theatre_of_spud/README.rst

 Windows
 =======

-`Tea and Sympathy` is a command line program.
+`Theatre of Spud` is a command line program.
 You use it from the Windows command interpreter.

 To launch a new command window: